avivasolutionsnl/Pensum-extractor/README.md

-# Extractor
+# Pensum Extractor
-The extractor is used for distilling a load-test scenario out of the historical data.
-The current implementation uses Google Analytics data.
+The Pensum-extractor tool distills a load-test scenario out of historical Google Analytics data.

+> Pensum-extractor is part of the Pensum toolset which helps you extract, model, and run realistic load-tests.
-The extracted scenario can be run using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner).
+An extracted scenario can be run using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner).

+Using historical data gives you the advantage of creating a realistic load-test.
+A realistic load-test is defined as:
+1. all (visited) pages are present
+2. not visited pages and thus irrelevant pages are *not* present
+3. the likelihood of visiting a certain page is modelled and matches reality
+4. the path, ie. order of pages and actions, that users take through your site matches reality

+As historical data quickly grows too large to manually inspect, the only way to extract a test from it is automatically *and* that is where Pensum-extractor comes into play.

+The current Pensum-extractor implementation uses Google Analytics (GA) as data source.
+Although other datasources could in principle be used, GA is considered to be most widely used website analytics tool and therefore chosen as first option.

 ## Usage
 First provide your Google Analytics authentication details, metrics and dimensions in a configuration file.
 An example configuration file is available [here](./files/configuration.json), see [configuration](#configuration) for a full description of the options.